American Revolution: King George III

 The revolution became a personal issue for the king, fueled by his growing belief that British leniency would be taken as weakness by the Americans.
 He also sincerely believed that he was defending Britain's constitution against usurpers, rather than opposing patriots fighting for their natural rights.
 King George III is often accused of obstinately trying to keep Great Britain at war with the revolutionaries in America, despite the opinions of his own ministers.
 In the words of the British historian George Otto Trevelyan, the King was determined "never to acknowledge the independence of the Americans, and to punish their contumacy by the indefinite prolongation of a war which promised to be eternal."
 The king wanted to "keep the rebels harassed, anxious, and poor, until the day when, by a natural and inevitable process, discontent and disappointment were converted into penitence and remorse".
 Later historians defend George by saying in the context of the times no king would willingly surrender such a large territory, and his conduct was far less ruthless than contemporary monarchs in Europe.
 After the surrender of a British army at Saratoga, both Parliament and the British people were largely in favor of the war; recruitment ran at high levels and although political opponents were vocal, they remained a small minority.

-With the setbacks in America, Lord North asked to transfer power to Lord Chatham, whom he thought more capable, but George refused to do so; he suggested instead that Chatham serve as a subordinate minister in North's administration, but Chatham refused.
+With the early setbacks in America, Lord North asked to transfer power to Lord Chatham, whom he thought more capable, but George refused to do so; he suggested instead that Chatham serve as a subordinate minister in North's administration, but Chatham refused.
 He died later in the same year.
-Lord North was allied to the "King's Friends" in Parliament and believed George III had the right to exercise powers.
+Lord North was allied to the "King's Friends" faction in Parliament and believed George III had the right to exercise extensive powers.
 In early 1778, Britain's chief rival France signed a treaty of alliance with the United States, and the confrontation soon escalated from a "rebellion" to something that has been characterized as "world war".
 The French fleet was able to outrun the British naval blockade of the Mediterranean and sailed to North America.
 The conflict now affected North America, Europe and India.
 The United States and France were joined by Spain in 1779 and the Dutch Republic, while Britain had no major allies of its own, except for the Loyalist minority in America and German auxiliaries (i.e. Hessians).
 Lord Gower and Lord Weymouth both resigned from the government.
 Lord North again requested that he also be allowed to resign, but he stayed in office at George III's insistence.
 Opposition to the costly war was increasing, and in June 1780 contributed to disturbances in London known as the Gordon riots.